lenvanessen/craft-multi-translator/README.md

 #### From the Plugin Store

-Go to the Plugin Store in your project’s Control Panel and search for “Deepl Translator”.
+Go to the Plugin Store in your project’s Control Panel and search for “Multi Translator”.
 Then press “Install”.

 #### With Composer